ChonCanCode/dev-logs/README.md

 # dev-logs

-A daily journal entries for my coding journey.
+A journal entry for my coding journey.

 **2024.07.01**